lambda-feedback/BaseEvalutionFunctionLayer/README.md

 Base docker image for evaluation functions coded in python.
 This layer cannot function alone, it needs to be extended in a specific way by the evaluation function it supports.

-This layer encompases all the behaviour that is universal to all evaluation functions:
+This layer implements the behaviour common to all evaluation functions:

 - Request and response schema validation
 - Unit testing setup